What we do, not who we are

 Why do Observers matter?

 Because they add so much value to the report.
 Belbin isn't really Belbin without them.
-Find out more from Jo Keeler in the video below:
+A full Belbin Individual Report gives an individual:

 This shows the detail included in the Report before the feedback from Observers has been added